Truncated long-range percolation of words on the square lattice: Proof of Theorem

-To show that all words are seen on the slab $\mathbb{S}_K$, we construct a coupling between the long-range process on the slab and an independent, highly supercritical, nearest-neighbor oriented percolation process.
-This approach is reminiscent of the method used in \cite{GLS}, where the authors coupled a long-range percolation process on $\LL^3$ (considering the entire space) with two-dimensional oriented percolation.
-However, in our case, percolation is confined to a slab, requiring a slight modification of the original argument.
-We present the necessary adjustments here for clarity and completeness.
+To show that all words are seen from the origin in the $SLAB(K,\varepsilon)$ model, we construct a coupling between the long-range process on the slab and an independent, highly supercritical nearest-neighbor oriented percolation process.
+This approach is similar to that of \cite{GLS}, where a long-range percolation process on $\LL^3$ is coupled with two-dimensional oriented percolation.
+In our case, however, the restriction to a slab requires a slight modification of the argument, which we present here for completeness.